-This is a book about women and wine.
+This award winning book is about women and wine.
 It is not a book about alcoholism, and it is not a book about never drinking wine again.
-It is about awareness, not intervention, and is a thoughtful, reflective and whole-hearted invitation to explore our own relationships with wine.
+(Phew!) it is about awareness, not intervention, and is a thoughtful, reflective and whole-hearted invitation to explore our own relationships with wine.
 Talking about wine is trendy.
 Talking about drinking too much of it is not.
 In this honest, vulnerable and insightful book, Molly Davis suggests that wine, for her and perhaps for many women, has become a daily habit and coping mechanism, quietly wrapped in a lovely ritual.
 She wonders, when do we choose to drink wine to dull pain, avoid discomfort, cope with stress, and check out of reality?
 With courage, wisdom and wit, she generously shares her own answers to those questions, and invites us to join her in discovering our own.

 Rather than hide behind our wine, or anything else for that matter, Molly Davis encourages us to boldly step more fully into our own lives, and bring to ourselves and a waiting world all that we have to offer.
-Now that seems like a possibility worth toasting!
+Now that seems like a possibility worth toasting.